-Spedra is a new erectile dysfunction medication.
+Spedra is an erectile dysfunction medication.
 It works in a similar way to other PDE5-inhibitors used to treat erectile problems and it is a prescription-only medication.

-Spedra contains the active ingredient avanafil, which is a phosphodiesterase type 5 inhibitor (PDE5 inhibitor).
-Medicines which belong to the group of PDE5 - inhibitors are primarily prescribed to treat erectile dysfunction.
+Spedra is a medication that contains the active ingredient avanafil, which is a phosphodiesterase type 5 inhibitor (PDE5 inhibitor).
+It is primarily prescribed to treat erectile dysfuction.

 Spedra tablets are available in 50mg, 100mg and 200mg doses.

-Avanafil, the active ingredient in Spedra, causes the blood vessels in your penis to relax and improves the blood flow to the penis.
-As a result, you will find it easier to gain and maintain an erection.
-However, Spedra will not cause an erection without sexual stimulation.
+Avanafil causes the blood vessels in your penis to relax and improves the blood flow to the penis.
+As a result, you will find it easier to get and maintain an erection.
+Spedra will not cause an erection without sexual stimulation.

 You need to take one Spedra tablet approximately half an hour before intercourse.
 You can take it with or without food, but taking the tablet with food means that it may take longer to work.